btmorr/leifdb/README.md

 ### Cluster configuration

 In order to interact with other members of a raft cluster, each node must know the addresses for other members.
 Currently, this is not determined dynamically.
 In order to create a multi-node deployment, there must be a file in the [persistent data directory](#data-directory) named "config.<ext>", where "<ext>" is one of "json", "yaml", "toml", or other format supported by [spf13/viper].
-For instructions on how to write the config file, see the [example config file](./config/default_config.toml).
+For instructions on how to write the config file, see the [example config file].
 If you want to use a format other than TOML, the [Viper docs on nested keys] demonstrate use with JSON, and other sections include examples of yaml and other formats.

 This config in TOML: